|Nutritional Guidelines (per serving)|

-In Northern Italy (and France, as well as many other parts of Europe), turkey is typically part of an abundant Christmas Dinner, but since Americans celebrate their "Turkey Day," (or, as my Italian friends called it, "La Festa del Tacchino"), in November, this Italian holiday recipe can easily be used as an alternative to roasting a whole turkey while adding an Italian touch to your Thanksgiving table.
+In Northern Italy, France, and many other parts of Europe, turkey is typically part of an abundant Christmas Dinner, but since Americans celebrate their "Turkey Day," in November, this Italian holiday recipe can easily be used as an alternative to roasting a whole turkey while adding an Italian touch to your Thanksgiving table.

 - 5 tablespoons olive oil